 CIBC has “re-launched” its Aventura Travel Rewards Program.
 Unlike it’s Aeroplan card, the re-launched Aventura program offers cardholders the ability to redeem points for any airline, any time, with no seat restrictions.
 The one feature the Aventura card has lost, is the ability for cardholders to transfer their Aventura points to Aeroplan1:1.
 That was a big draw of the program.

 The Aventura card is a direct response to the growing preference Canadians have for any airline, no black-out travel rewards programs offered by programs such as RBC’s Avion, TD’s First Class Infinite, CapOne’s Aspire, BMO’s Travel World and others.
-Those programs have been a direct response to exploit the dissatisfaction cardholders have shown with Aeroplan’s lack of seat availability, limitation to Air Canada flights.
-Some have also allowed cardholders to use points to pay for taxes and fees.
+Those programs have been a direct response to exploit the dissatisfaction cardholders have shown with Aeroplan’s lack of seat availability and limitation to Air Canada flights.
+Some new cards on the market have also started to allow cardholders to use points to pay for taxes and fees – which Aeroplan still does not permit.

-The Aventura card offers the following cardholder value proposition (Infinite & Gold):
+The Aventura card offers the following cardholder value proposition:

 · $120 annual fee (waived in the first year)